 To apply for Associate membership as a Student –

 Confirm your course tutor is happy to act as your application referee** and complete the following application form:

 Then go to the Registration page on i-develop, and create an i-develop account and submit the form.
 There’s no charge and within a couple of weeks, you can take advantage of the host of member benefits.

 ** If your course tutor is not able to act as your referee then please use the standard application form you will find on the i-develop registration page (under item 2) and ask a practice colleague, placement supervisor or volunteer support officer to act as your referee.

-Are you in need of some guidance on your placement?
-Have you used the Practice Placement Standard 2017 document? – Guidelines for Professional Practice Placement.
-This provides guidance to what you should expect from your placement and who is responsible for what during your placement.
+Students on Professionally Approved courses should follow the Professional Practice Placement Standards.
+This provides guidance to what you should expect from your placement and who is responsible for what during your placement as well as templates to use.
 The document was created in partnership with Higher Education, Further Education and representatives from employers and practice supervisors in CLD.
-We are currently working on the 2nd online version of this resource which will include templates and checklists.
-Watch this space for more updates in March 2021.

 As part of your CLDSC registration commitment, you are required to undertake a certain amount of professional learning each year.
 We have developed a range of materials which you can use to help you record and reflect on your professional learning.